Adapted from the short story by Nikolai Gogol

 A Living Pictures and Cegin Production.

-Premiered at Chapter Arts Centre, Cardiff in October 2011 and toured Wales in 2012-3.
+Premiered at Chapter Arts Centre, Cardiff in October 2011 and international tour.

 Harrowing but gripping stuff.